wagdav/homelab/README.md

 ## Laptop

-My main laptop, a Lenovo X230, runs [NixOS](https://nixos.org/).
+My main laptop, a Lenovo Carbon X1, runs [NixOS](https://nixos.org/).

-Its configuration is specified in `x230.nix` using the [experimental flakes feature](https://www.tweag.io/blog/2020-07-31-nixos-flakes/).
+Its configuration is specified in `x1.nix` using the [experimental flakes feature](https://www.tweag.io/blog/2020-07-31-nixos-flakes/).
 Modify this file and switch to the new configuration:

 ```
-sudo nixos-rebuild switch --flake .
+./scripts/switch.sh x1
 ```

 By default, this configuration is stored in `/etc/nixos/configuration.nix`.